13 Notable alumni of

 Biography

-William Quintin Hayes is an American former professional football defensive end.
+William Quintin Hayes is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the Tennessee Titans in the fourth round of the 2008 NFL draft.
-He played college football at Winston-Salem State.
+He played college football for the Winston-Salem State Rams.

 7. Selma Burke